The Path to Love

 We are so very tempted to make a swift judgment regarding this person based on their behaviors; however, different behaviors lead us to different, and at times opposite conclusions.
 So is this person good or bad, immoral and callous or loving and caring?
 We are capable of behaving in many ways with different people and in different circumstances.
 One of the key principles of hypnotherapy and neurolinguistic programming (NLP) is that a person is not his or her behavior.
 This leads us to conclude that our behavior is not who we are either.

 So what about our personality?
 Is our personality who we are?
-Our culture and language tends to equate the two.
-For example we say I AM intelligent, funny, outgoing, stubborn, etc, clearly describing personality traits as who we ARE.
+Our culture and language tend to equate the two.
+For example, we say I AM intelligent, funny, outgoing, stubborn, etc, clearly describing personality traits as who we ARE.
 However, the only way to infer about one’s personality is by the behaviors we produce, choices we make, and things we express.
 Although personality traits are slower to change than our more external attributes, such as our behavior, I would argue that all of the above is shaped by a deeper and broader structure we can call our Mind.

 Our Mind is the source of our full potential, both, manifest and latent.
 This is the force shaping our interaction with our environment, our preferences, desires, emotions, thoughts, beliefs, etc. We can only infer the Mind based on our observation of our manifest impact on our environment - behavior, emotions, thoughts etc. This is similar to the quantum physicist's ability to infer the existence of the dark energy and dark matter solely based on the behavior of the observable matter in the Universe.
 Our Mind is the invisible structure filled with the "stuff" of our lives to gain a coherent and describable form.